Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 **NORM** sets normal flare ejection pulse behavior. **PILOT** enables ejection of one flare cartridge with each depression of the DLC button.
 Normal flare ejection still possible.
 If the switch is set a position **other than PILOT** the DLC button will command ejection of a single chaff cartridge.

-Finally the **SALVO FLARES** switch initiates rapid ejection of all flares using a 0.125 second time interval for as long as the switch is held in the **ON** position.
+Finally the **SALVO FLARES** switch initiates rapid ejection of all flares using a 0.125 second time interval.
 Normally springloaded to the **OFF** position.
+Can't be stopped once initiated.

 :Note: All countermeasure cartridge ejection is inhibited while the weight on wheels sensor is active, preventing countermeasure ejection while on the ground.